 But it is recommended that you don’t choose a package that is less than $1,700 as you get what you pay for.
 Trekking agencies will cut costs by reducing the wages for the porters and guides who work hard to make your trip a success.
 Kilimanjaro climbs that cost less are guaranteed to have cut corners.

-The Kilimanjaro climb can be dangerous and in order to make sure you have the safest most pleasant climb possible it is important to have well-payed porters and guides.
-This cost may not always include your accommodation before and after you have completed the climb.
+The Kilimanjaro climb can be dangerous and in order to make sure you have the safest most pleasant climb possible, it is important to have well paid porters and guides.

 The larger the group, the lower the price per person.